SwissDataScienceCenter/renku/docs/README.md

     <video controls width="100%" src={video10} />
     ```
-* When linking to other documentation pages, always use absolute links (e.g. `/docs/users/sessions/guides/create-environment-with-custom-packages-installed`) instead of relative links (e.g. `../sessions/guides/create-environment-with-custom-packages-installed`) or relative paths (e.g. `../60-sessions/guides/20-create-environment-with-custom-packages-installed.md`).
-Never use file paths for links.
-Absolute links are more robust to changes in the folder structure and easier to modify when necessary.
-You can easily get the absolute link of a page by browsing to it in your browser and copying the URL's path from the browser's address bar.
+* When linking to other documentation pages, always use relative URL links (e.g. `../sessions/guides/create-environment-with-custom-packages-installed`) instead of absolute links (e.g. `/docs/users/sessions/guides/create-environment-with-custom-packages-installed`) or relative file paths (e.g. `../60-sessions/guides/20-create-environment-with-custom-packages-installed.md`).
+Always use URL links instead of file paths for links.
+Docusaurus converts file paths into URL links by removing number prefixes and the .md extension.
+To find the correct URL link, open the corresponding page in your browser, copy the path from the address bar, and adjust it to be relative to the current page.

+* If you add an `index.md` file to a directory, never add a prefix to it (e.g. `10-index.md`).
+Docusaurus treats `index.md` file specially, so it shouldn't have any prefix in its name.
+Prefixes are only used for other files in the directory to control their order.